Non-network opportunities

 Piclo Flex webinar

-We hosting an webinar on Friday 24 May to provide companies, government bodies and community groups with a demonstration of the new flexibility marketplace platform.
+We hosted an webinar to provide companies, government bodies and community groups with a demonstration of the new flexibility marketplace platform.
 A recording of the webinar can be viewed below.

 Want to learn more?